bluesky/hklpy/docs/source/overview.rst

 constraint
 ----------

-A :meth:`~hkl.diffract.Diffractometer.forward` transformation can have many solutions.
+A :meth:`~hkl.diffract.Diffractometer.forward()` transformation can have many solutions.
 A :class:`~hkl.diffract.Constraint` can be applied:

 * to limit the range of solutions accepted for that positioner
-* to declare the positioner should be kept at a fixed value
+* to declare the value to use when the positioner should be kept constant

 See the :ref:`constraints` section for more information.